Rackspace makes its biggest acquisition yet in Datapipe

 - Professional services, software and tooling that will help better serve enterprise customers

 - Managed services on the Alibaba Cloud (the largest in China)

 Joe Eazor, Rackspace CEO says, “Our customers are looking for help as they spread their applications across public and private clouds, managed hosting, and colocation, depending on the blend of performance, agility, control, security, and cost-efficiency they’re looking for,”

 “With the acquisition of Datapipe, we’re very pleased to expand the multi-cloud managed services we provide our customers, while also opening doors to new opportunities across the globe.”

-Founded in 2000, Datapipe is a pioneer in managed public cloud services and has grown to 825 employees and 29 data centres in nine countries, with customers including Johnson and Johnson, McDonalds and Rubbermaid.
+Founded in 2000, Datapipe is a pioneer in managed public cloud services and has grown to 825 employees and 29 data centers in nine countries, with customers including Johnson and Johnson, McDonalds and Rubbermaid.

 Robb Allen, Datapipe founder and CEO says, “Customers need guidance using public cloud infrastructure from Alibaba Cloud, Amazon Web Services, Google Cloud Platform, and Microsoft Azure.